kdelimpasis/Image-2x-zooming-kernels/README.md

 # Image 2x-zooming kernels
 This code calculates the kernels of several interpolation methods for 2D image zooming 2x.
 Most of the methods are well known.
-However we also provide the kernels for a least utilized method: Hermite coordinate interpolation.
+However we also provide the kernels for a least utilized method: __Hermite coordinate interpolation__.
 The generic concept of 2x image zooming with convolution-based interpolation entails 3 kernels as shown in the Fig. below.
 ![Fig1_3kernels](https://github.com/kdelimpasis/Image-2x-zooming-kernels/assets/94488062/6b54dc68-9e7f-4c54-8a0c-ed50254d86b8)
 ## Interpolation methods supported